chartmuseum/chart-scanner/README.md

 All command-line options can be specified as environment variables, which are defined by the command-line option, capitalized, with all -'s replaced with _'s.

 For example, the env var STORAGE_AMAZON_BUCKET can be used in place of --storage-amazon-bucket.

+## Reporting a Security Issue

+If you discover a security issue in Helm or ChartMuseum, please follow the instructions found [here](https://github.com/helm/helm/blob/master/CONTRIBUTING.md#reporting-a-security-issue).